roop/roop.github.io/_posts/2020-01-21-swift-compiler-dev-workflow.md

     $ cd $SWIFT_BUILD_DIR
     $ ninja swift

-I like to open up a separate iTerm2 tab for incremental builds like this.

 If there were no changes to header files, rebuilding Swift would typically take only a few minutes.